C-D-Lewis/chunky-fargate/README.md

 docker build -t chunky-fargate .
 ```

-Next, push the most recently built image (with up to date scenes) to ECR:
+Next, push the most recently built image to ECR:

 > The first push with the dependency layer will take a while, but subsequent
 > updates to the image should not.